code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 * A `RESU` directory for the computation results

-To improve the calculation traceability, the files and directories sent to `RESU` after a calculation are  placed in a subdirectory named after that run's `id`, which is by default based on the run date and time, using the format: *YYYYMMDD-hhmm*.
+To improve the calculation traceability, the files and directories sent to `RESU` after a calculation are  placed in a sub-directory named after that run's `id`, which is by default based on the run date and time, using the format: *YYYYMMDD-hhmm*.
 It is also possible to force a specific run id, using the `--id`